SparksSkywere/discord-channel-merge-bot/README.md

 - Move all messages from one channel to another.
 - Move the last 'X' days of messages.
 - Move messages from specific users.
+- Delete messages from a specific time for cleanup
 - User-friendly command system.

 ## Commands